 Obviously, London is still far from any sense of normality.
-But events have started returning, so we bring you our guide to things to do in the capital in November — with the caveat that the situation is ever-changing, so keep an eye on venues for the latest information and regulations.
+But events have started returning, so we bring you our guide to things to do in the capital in November — the situation is ever-changing, so keep an eye on venues for the latest information and regulations.

 K-MUSIC 2020: A celebration of Korean sounds, K-Music 2020 takes a two-pronged approach, offering both live and digital events.
 The opening concert on 30 October features pop-rock cabaret courtesy of ADG7, and is followed by a fortnight of online performances, both live-streamed and on-demand.
 It finishes with a live concert performance by one of Korea’s leading experimental drummers, Soojin Suh.
 30 October-16 November

 UK JEWISH FILM FEST: The 24th edition of UK Jewish Film Festival takes place entirely online, instead of at venues across London.
-Full details TBC, but past incarnations have features screenings of almost 100 films, plus Q&As and discussions.
+Full details TBC, but past incarnations featured screenings of almost 100 films, plus Q&As and discussions.
 5-19 November

 OUTDOOR ART: Southbank Centre's doors remain closed for the foreseeable future, but its windows are being put to good use, displaying works in new free exhibition, No Lockdown in the Imagination.
 It features audio, visual and written works by UK prisoners, many of whom were in lockdown in their cells for 23 hours a day at the height of the pandemic.
 Works are also available to view online.
 12 November-13 December